 How is a facelift performed?

 Before undergoing a facelift procedure, you will meet with the surgeon to have a consultation.
 This will allow the surgeon to determine whether or not you are a suitable candidate for a facelift.
 On the day of the procedure, you will be given a general anaesthetic.
 You will be asleep for the whole duration of the procedure, so you will be unable to hear or feel anything.
 There are various different methods for performing a facelift.
 You and your surgeon will decide on the best method for you during your consultation.
 Generally, the surgeon will make incisions around the hairline in front of your ears.
 If you are wishing to improve the jawline because of sagging jowls, the surgeon may also make an incision beneath the chin.
-Surplus facial skin will then be removed, as well as any excess fat.
+Surplus facial skin and any excess fat will then be removed.
 The skin is then pulled back and upward and then stitched into the new position.
 In cases where it is needed, the facial fat and tissue will be redistributed or added to the face with facial fat transfer.

 What is the recovery period like after facelift surgery?